novomancy/dig540/README.md

 - Been shown a variety of the collection management packages in use across the field.
 - Learned the fundamental structure and logic behind relational databases.
-- Customized a collection management system built in the PHP language.
+- Been introduced to concepts used in the PHP language to customize a CMS.
+- Used data transformation tools to migrate collection data between formats.
 - Gained an appreciation for the special source concerns of working with cultural data in an information system.